mana-lang/mana/README.md

 Rust is a great high-performance, memory-safe, imperative and functional systems language with wide platform support, but is known for high learning curves and promoting monomorphization over ergonomics.

-This inevitably leads the Servo team to using the [`Deref` polymorphism](https://github.com/rust-unofficial/patterns/blob/master/anti_patterns/deref.md) anti-pattern on a common basis to emulate pseudo inheritance and define [_a lot_](https://github.com/search?q=new_inherited+-%3E+repo%3Aservo%2Fservo&type=Code) of DOM elements, which prompted them to submit the infamous [rust-lang/rfcs#349](https://github.com/rust-lang/rfcs/issues/349) RFC dating back to 2014.
+This inevitably leads the Servo team to using the [`Deref` polymorphism](https://github.com/rust-unofficial/patterns/blob/master/anti_patterns/deref.md) anti-pattern on a common basis to emulate pseudo inheritance on [_a lot_](https://github.com/search?q=new_inherited+-%3E+repo%3Aservo%2Fservo&type=Code) of DOM elements, which prompted them to submit the infamous [rust-lang/rfcs#349](https://github.com/rust-lang/rfcs/issues/349) RFC dating back to **2014**.

 When Richard Feldman, a member of the Elm core team, had to explain [_"Why Isn't Functional Programming the Norm?"_](https://youtu.be/QyJZzq0v7Z4) in a 2019 market dominated by Object-Oriented Programming or multi-paradigm languages :